drummerevans/Graphs/AstroLab/readme.md

 ## combo_graph.py

-This program plots a graph of the calibrated magnitudes for XX Cygni for the Astro01 experiment.
+This program plots a graph of the uncalibrated magnitudes for XX Cygni for the Astro01 experiment against the calibration stars.
-It also displays a graph of the uncalibrated magnitudes for XX Cygni on the same plot for comparision.

 To run:
 ```